dSynMa/recipe/README.md

 ### Compilation

 This project was compiled and tested successfully with:
-1. Java 15
+1. Java 18
 2. [nuXmv 2.0.0](https://nuxmv.fbk.eu/)
 3. Maven 4
 4. NPM (to use frontend)

 We suggest using the same or similar versions for compilation and running.
-Check pom.xml for the right versions.
+Check `pom.xml` for the right versions.

 For compilation to a single jar file simple run `mvn clean package`, and the jar file `target/recipe-0.1.jar` will be produced.